Skip to navigation Skip to content

 Recognised thalidomide survivors can submit their claim by:

-• Medicare online account via myGov or Express Plus Medicare mobile app
+• Medicare online account through the myGov website or the myGov app

-• Scan and email the completed claim form and supporting documents to the Australian Thalidomide Survivors Support Program
+• scanning and emailing the completed claim form and supporting documents to the Australian Thalidomide Survivors Support Program.
+The Resources page contains email details

 Approval of claims

-Refer the recognised thalidomide survivors to the program guidelines for the claiming process requirements on the Department of Health and Aged Care website.
-The Resources page has a link to the Department of Health and Aged Care.
+Refer the recognised thalidomide survivors to the program guidelines for the claiming process requirements on the Department of Health, Disability and Ageing website.
+The Resources page contains a link to the website.

 How payments are made